Gagarin Records / GR2042 LP / DL

 A Closer Listen (Jan 2022)

 “…a series of audio-dreams and nightmares that are built from dissected memories and subconscious emotions.
-Each track is rich with something ineffable – be it an ethereal nostalgia, an anxious terror, an unrequited longing, a temporal confusion, or a bitter regret… It’s a powerful, cohesive and intricate album that could probably mean something different to anyone who hears it.
-If there is one album I’d like to recommend from this year, it’s this.”
+Each track is rich with something ineffable – be it an ethereal nostalgia, an anxious terror, an unrequited longing, a temporal confusion, or a bitter regret… It’s a powerful, cohesive and intricate album that could probably mean something different to anyone who hears it.”

 Harmonic Series – Connor Kurtz (Jan 2023)